Wilmeth Sidat-Singh: Basketball, Football, Law Enforcement Career

 Sidat-Singh received an offer of a basketball scholarship from Syracuse University and enrolled in 1935.
 Former lacrosse coach Roy Simmons Sr. saw him playing an intramural football game and asked him to join the football team.
 Sidat-Singh starred for Syracuse, playing a position equivalent to modern-day quarterback and starring for the basketball team as well.

 Syracuse University and nearby Cornell University were among the first collegiate football teams to include African-American players as starting backfield players.
 A 1938 news report in the Baltimore Sun reports on one such game where Sidat-Singh led Syracuse to victory over Cornell.
 In that era, when games were played in Southern segregation states, African-American players from Northern schools were banned from the field.
 Because of his light complexion and name, Sidat-Singh was sometimes assumed to be a "Hindu" (as people from India were often called by Americans during this time).
 However. shortly before a game against the University of Maryland, a black sportswriter, Sam Lacy, wrote an article in the Baltimore Afro-American, revealing Sidat-Singh's true racial identity.
 Wilmeth Sidat-Singh was held out of the game and Syracuse lost that game 0-13.
 In a rematch the following year at Syracuse, Sidat-Singh led the Orange to a lopsided victory (53-0) over Maryland.

 With unofficial bans on black players enacted in both the National Basketball League (NBL) and National Football League (NFL) Sidat-Singh played briefly for a professional barnstorming basketball team in Syracuse and then joined the Metropolitan Police Department of the District of Columbia.
+One of the teams Sidat-Singh played for during this time, the Rochester Seagrams, actually still exists to this present day as the Sacramento Kings in the National Basketball Association.
+Two other teams that he played for before Sidat-Singh and the U.S.A. entered World War II, the New York Renaissance and the Washington Bears, would both contain storied historied throughout their existences, with the Bears notably being a team that Sidat-Singh was originally on for their 1942–43 season (which notably had them only lose one game played that season) before being called up for service on March 1943, sometime before the Bears were set to compete in the 1943 World Professional Basketball Tournament (which they ultimately won that year as the last independent team to win that event).